In a Nutshell:

 Here are the things we like best about the Space Seating 5700E Professional Dark Air Grid” Back Managers chair:

-In addition to that, its stats precisely target a certain segment of the market that doesn’t get a lot of attention, and if you fall into that category, then you’ll feel like you struck gold with this chair.
+In addition, its stats precisely target a certain segment of the market that doesn’t get a lot of attention, and if you fall into that category, you’ll feel like you struck gold with this chair.

 On the other hand, it does have some shortcomings:

-As we said though, the chair is made in Taiwan and will last a whole lot longer than the seat upholstery, so that’s not necessarily the kiss of death.
-On the whole, we regard the positives as outweighing the negatives.
-Perhaps not by a huge margin, but by enough of one to make this chair well worth considering.
+As we said, the chair is made in Taiwan and will last much longer than the seat upholstery, so that’s not necessarily the kiss of death.
+Overall, we regard the positives as outweighing the negatives—perhaps not by a huge margin, but by enough of one to make this chair worth considering.

 Space Seating Professional AirGrid Review Conclusion

-If you fall into the segment of the market that this model targets, then finding any chair that fits you properly can be a real challenge, and in that case, we recommend this chair without reservation.
-More generally, we regard this model as almost a niche product, and as such, we can’t give it any higher than a provisional recommendation here in our Space Seating Professional AirGrid review.
+If you fall into the market segment that this model targets, finding any chair that fits you properly can be a real challenge; in that case, we recommend this chair without reservation.
+More generally, we regard this model as almost a niche product.
+As such, we can’t give it any higher than a provisional recommendation here in our Space Seating Professional AirGrid review.

 REFERENCES & RESOURCES